panzerdp/dmitripavlutin.com/content/posts/130-funct-expression-declaration/index.md

 sumA(4, 5); // => 9
 ```

-A *function declaration* occurs when a statement contains the `function` keyword followed by the function name, a pair of parentheses with the parameters `(para1, param2, paramN)`, and the function body enclosed into a pair of curly braces `{ ... }`.
+A *function declaration* occurs when a statement contains the `function` keyword followed by the function name, a pair of parentheses with the parameters `(param1, param2, paramN)`, and the function body enclosed into a pair of curly braces `{ }`.

-The function declaration creates a *name binding variable* &mdash; a variable with the same name as the function name (e.g. `sumA` from the previous example).
-The name binding is accessible in the current scope (*before* and *after* the function declaration) and even *inside* the function's scope itself.
-Use the function variable to invoke the function.
+The function declaration creates a *function variable* &mdash; a variable with the same name as the function name (e.g. `sumA` from the previous example).
+The function variable is accessible in the current scope (*before* and *after* the function declaration) and even *inside* the function's scope itself.

+The function variable is normally used to invoke the function, or pass around the function object to other functions.

-For example, let's write a function `sumArray(array)` that calculates the sum of items of an array.
-If the item is an array itself, then a recursive call `sumArray(item)` is made:
+For example, let's write a function `sumArray(array)` that calculates sums items of an array.
+The array can contain either a number or another arrays, so if the item is an array itself, then a recursive call is made `sumArray(item)`:

 ```javascript{1, 6, 11}
 sumArray([10, [1, [5]]]); // => 16